-Missing and murdered Indigenous women and relatives represent the continuum of violence related to sexual assault, sex-trafficking, domestic violence, stalking, and dating violence.
-Take action to recover missing and murdered women by engaging in our resources and wearing red.
+Missing and murdered Indigenous women and relatives represent the continuum of violence related to domestic violence, sexual assault, sex-trafficking, stalking, and dating violence.
+Take action to recover missing and murdered women by raising awareness, wearing red, and supporting families.

 What to do when someone goes missing